dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ## Miscellaneous

-### Hot reload
+### Hot Reload

-Quickly make UI and code updates to running apps without losing app state for faster and more productive developer experience using [Hot reload](xref:test/hot-reload).
+Quickly make UI and code updates to running apps without losing app state for faster and more productive developer experience using [Hot Reload](xref:test/hot-reload).
 For more information, see [Update on .NET Hot Reload progress and Visual Studio 2022 Highlights](https://devblogs.microsoft.com/dotnet/update-on-net-hot-reload-progress-and-visual-studio-2022-highlights/).

 <!-- Notes:
 ### Single-file publishing